lxy-PhD2022/SPM/README.md

 (1) Introduction:

 SPM projects the input signal into Q, K, and V for auto-correlation calculation, extending it to deep learning for parameterized learning and enhanced non-linear expression ability.
 In the frequency domain, Q and K are first multiplied, which represents the auto-correlation calculation in the time domain.
-Then, the result is multiplied by V, which corresponds to the weighted integrating the auto-correlation scores with the input signal through convolution in the time domain, enabling adaptive attention to different parts of the input signal.
+Then, the result is multiplied by V, which corresponds to the weighted integration of the auto-correlation scores with the input signal through convolution in the time domain, enabling adaptive attention to different parts of the input signal.

 (2) Start :